Skip to content

 Introducing Cordum.

-A deterministic control plane for autonomous workflows with policy decisions, approvals, and an append-only audit trail.
+The control plane for autonomous AI agents with policy decisions, approvals, and an append-only audit trail.

 Jan 10, 2026